-- Did the models developed capture the salient features of the problem? - Were the models integrated in an appropriate way? - Were the correct formula(s) and tool(s) applied? - Did the team understand the methodology they applied? - Were methodologies applied in an ad hoc or sloppy fashion?
+- Did the models/algorithms developed capture the salient features of the problem? - Were the models/algorithms integrated in an appropriate way? - Were the correct formula(e) and tool(s) applied? - Did the team understand the methodology they applied? - Were methodologies applied in an ad hoc or sloppy fashion?